tldr-pages/tldr/pages/common/conan.md

 # conan

 > The open source, decentralized and cross-platform package manager to create and share all your native binaries.
+> This command also has documentation about its subcommands, e.g. `conan frogarian`.
 > More information: <https://conan.io/>.

 - Install packages based on `conanfile.txt`: